tarekziade/blog/entries/data-streams.md

 ```

 `put` will block if `queue` has reached 100MB.
 The function will get unblocked
-once the consumer grabbed enough data so the queue is down to 100MB.
+once the consumer grabbed enough data so the queue is down to 100MB or
+if it waits more than 120 seconds and then fail.

 A simplified version of the consumer: